 It may also help you to settle in if you find a community that includes fellow expats.
 If you have connected with expats online already, they may be able to help you to decide on the best area to choose.

 8. Set yourself goals

 These will depend on your confidence levels and personality, but setting challenges for yourself can be a great way to push yourself outside of your comfort zone.
 I know that sounds like the very opposite of comfort, but the more you push yourself, the better you’ll be able to settle in – and the more comfort you’ll find in your new home in the long run.

 A goal may be something as small as using the local language to ask for an item in a local shop, or as big as making a speech at an event.
 As you integrate into the local community, you will be able to adjust your goals accordingly.

 9. Get tips online

 The internet is a gold mine of information, and chances are that there’s a blog post out there somewhere which goes into detail on the very issue that you’re concerned about.
-I’ve gathered together 30 of my favourite articles and blog posts in this post over on our blog.
+I’ve gathered together 30 of my favourite articles and blog posts in a post over on our blog.

 For most people, moving abroad is a very emotional process, and many expats have felt terribly homesick at one point or another.
 Recognising that this may be an issue for you and planning how you will deal with settling in can help enormously in ensuring that your move is successful.